lerina/lerina.github.io/html/code/rust-wasm/index.md

 Wasm without npm and bundlers is actually quite simple.
 Unfortunately it's not easy to find **complete examples** on the web.

-We'll convert each example from wasm-bindgen to a no-bundle version.
+We'll convert each examples from the [wasm-bindgen guide](https://rustwasm.github.io/docs/wasm-bindgen/){target="_blank"} to a no-bundle version.
+For each example or demo:

-- In Part I, we'll get a example running.
+- Part I, will help you get the example running.
-- Then in Part II, we'll study the code
+- Part II, will expose or highlight aspects of the code related to wasm-bindgen, wasm-pack or Rust.

-But before that let's prepare our workspace, and setup our tools.

 It is assumed that you have Rust on your machine and cargo ready for use.
 (If not get the installer [here: rustup.rs](https://rustup.rs/){target="_blank"}).

 #### 0. Get wasm-pack and something to serve our website locally

+Let's prepare our workspace, and setup our tools.

 ##### 0.1 Install wasm-pack